GRANT reference

 permissiontable_namecolumn_namegrant_optionorigin

-When table is later recreated, permission goes into effect again :
+When the table is later recreated, permission are in full effect again :

 CREATE TABLE countries (id INT, name STRING, iso_code int, alpha2 STRING);